11 Perspective Taking Examples for Emotional Intelligence

 Micromanagement makes “They don’t trust me” a frustrating statement that creates pressure, which in turn leads to less transparency and more micromanagement.

-By exposing the fear that lies underlying the control, perspective taking stops that cycle.
+By exposing the fear that lies beneath control, perspective-taking stops that cycle.

 One well-known example is when you cease debating arguments during negotiations and instead concentrate on the underlying interests, limitations, and audience pressures of the opposing side.
 Perspective taking can predict improved negotiation performance more than empathy alone.
 This is probably because it helps you model what the other person wants and will accept.